The Gaudy Banner of Peter Draper.

 Writer of many of the most entertaining “Power Game” scripts exploring the shifting sands of emotional relationships, Peter Draper also scripted a wide range of dramas including the Oliver Reed film “The System” and an intriguing but sadly wiped episode of the BBC supernatural series “Dead of Night”.
 It’s ironic that the majority of his finely-crafted scripts were never repeated and have only recently become available on DVD.

-Peter Draper was born in Porthcawl, Wales in 1929.
+Peter Draper was born in Porthcawl, Wales on 28 April 1929.
 While at art school he worked with the West of England Children’s Theatre and subsequently joined the Bristol Old Vic company as an actor and stage manager.

 Deciding to become a writer, Draper got a regular income from working in an advertising agency before starting the Milton Head Pottery Company in Brixham, Devon with two partners in 1950.
 At age 31, Draper was commissioned to write a play by HM Tennents, which was then producing drama for the new ITV company Associated Televison.
 The subject, Nurse Edith Cavell, had come from Dame Flora Robson, who had long wanted to play the British nurse executed for helping allied soldiers excape from German-occupied Belgium during World War One.
 Coincidentally, Draper’s wife was distantly related to Nurse Cavell. “…And Humanity” , starring Dame Flora Robson and Donald Pleasance, was produced as part of the “ITV Play of the Week” strand on 5th March 1958.